Sidor Belarsky: Biography

+Along with many leading cantors of his time, Belarsky concertized in an effort to raise funds for the Zionist cause as the oppression of the Nazi regime in Germany accelerated in the 1930s.
+In 1948 Belarsky performed in Israel while celebrating its founding and contributed to the documentary film Shalom Israel in 1951.
 His recording of "Dem Milners Trern" ("The Miller's Tears"), a Yiddish folk song composed by M. M. Warshavsky, was featured in the Coen brothers's film, A Serious Man.
 The song's subject is the expulsion of Jews from hundreds of villages in Czarist Russia.
+In 1954 he performed in a concert sponsored by the Association to Perpetuate the Memory of Ukrainian Jews before a packed house at New York City's Town Hall.
+During the 1957-1958 concert season he emerged once again in South Africa in recitals of Yiddish and Hebrew songs.